28th April 2023

 A secure place where users can be medically assessed and held on a Health Order for up to fourteen days while they are evaluated and their health adjusted before being released back into society or the legal system.

 During this period, experts can work with the person to guide them to deal with any dependency or other health issues.
-They can access support if required and have them return to society in a better condition than what they were, armed with how to escape their addiction and or lifestyle changes to remove the necessity of drugs before they become addicted.
+They can access support if required and have them return to society in a better condition than they were, armed with how to escape their addiction and or lifestyle changes to remove the necessity of drugs before they become addicted.